ToastIT-dev/BurntToast-docs/commands/add-bttext.md

 You can override this behavior using the MaxLines parameter, specifically by setting the first line to a maximum of 1 line.

 This function will ignore any text elements that would exceed this limit and output a warning stating this.

+Attribution text is displayed underneath other text elements, but above image elements.
+You can only have one attribution text element per toast notification and adding attribution to a notification will override any existing attribution text.

 ## RELATED LINKS